 After performing 3D computed tomography [1], convert the DICOM (Die-Com) profiles into STL (S-T-L) format [2].
 Import the STL files into Magics 24 software by selecting File and then Import [3].
 Run automatic fixing through the Menu bar, select Fix, and choose Auto Fix [4].

 WIDE: Talent at a computer with the CT images displayed on the monitor.
+This shot was not taken.

 SCREEN: The DICOM files are being converted to STL.